orm81zp/project-BabyYodaBot/README.md

 remove-phone              - used to remove a phone: remove-phone <name> <phone>
-birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days] add-note                  - used to add a note: add-note <text> [tag|s]
+birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days] add-note                  - used to add a note: add-note <text> [tag|s] show-note                 - used to display a note: show-note <index>
+all-notes                 - used to display all notes: all-notes

 save                      - used to save data: save help                      - used to display information about all commands: help